qianlongding/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/docs/user-guide/tutorial-4.md

 </summary>

 The sample video contains:
-- Multiple vehicles passing through a toll booth scenario
+- Multiple vehicles in various parking scenarios
-- Various vehicle types (cars, trucks)
-- Clear license plate visibility for testing recognition accuracy
+- Examples of both clustered (crowded) and scattered vehicle arrangements
-- Duration: Approximately 5 minutes of footage
+- Duration: Approximately 21 seconds of footage
-- Resolution: 640x360

 </details>
--->

 ### 3. **Download and Setup AI Models**

 Create and run the model download script to install all required AI models: